A Bible Study by Jack Kelley

-Currently there’s a growing battle between the two major sects of Islam, the Shiites and the Sunnis.
+Currently there’s am ongoing battle between the two major sects of Islam, the Shiites and the Sunnis.
 A substantial majority of Muslims are Sunnis (1.2 Billion) while only 200 million are Shiite.
 They agree on many aspects of their faith but are sharply divided when it comes to which sect will control the Islamic world.
-I believe this division will continue to grow until it finally erupts in to an all out battle for control of the coming Islamic Caliphate.

 6. The World Will Accept A Single Government… Rev 13:3